chrisdchristo/capsule-maven-plugin/README.md

 ## Excluding dependencies in the fat jar

-It might be wanted to have something in between a thin and a fat jar where only certain dependencies are included in the built capsule (and the others resolved at runtime).
+Perhaps something between a thin and a fat jar is desired, where only certain dependencies are included in the built capsule (and the others resolved at runtime).

 This can be done by building a fat jar and just excluding the dependencies you don't want.
 This is as simple as setting the scope to ```provided``` on the dependency in the pom.xml like so: